zoekirsh/ruby-basics-assessment-newsletter/README.md

 # Ruby Basics Assessment - Newsletter

 This assessment is designed to test your understanding of the basics of Ruby.
-It covers
+It covers:

 - Ruby Syntax Basics
 - Problem Solving and Debugging in Ruby